Visas and Sponsorship

 A Skilled Worker visa can be valid for a maximum of five years (depending on the duration of their UK contract).

-It usually takes around three weeks from the time of application to receive a decision on a skilled worker visa.
+It usually takes around three weeks from the time of application to receive a decision on a Skilled Worker visa.

 Read more about visas for Skilled Workers